Building a website can be a demanding task, and costs can vary significantly depending on…

 - They may contain others online

 - They are specified by the CSS in the flow schedule.

-The image below shows the behavior inline elements.
+The image below shows the behavior online elements.
 All have a yellow border applied so you can see the width of the elements.

-As we can see in the picture above, we made a couple in the editor inline elements of the exact tags in which we put the numbers.
-In order to better understand the behavior inline elements we gave each 100% width and a certain height.
+As we can see in the picture above, we made a couple in the editor online elements of the exact tags in which we put the numbers.
+In order to better understand the behavior online elements we gave each 100% width and a certain height.

 By default, the block-level element occupies the entire width of the parent container.
 When it reaches the edge of the container, it will descend below the other elements.
 So even if you only have one paragraph in , it will still take up the entire width of the browser.
 That is, unless you set the body width.
 It also means that if you have short sentences in separate paragraph marks, each paragraph starts on a new line.